Skip to main content

 Porrkinn grunted, his eyes glinting with malice as he cracked his knuckles, the sound echoing through like a threat.
 His porcine features twisted into a cruel grin, flashing a missing tooth, a souvenir from a previous brawl.

-The Dormouse, sensing danger, folded itself into a ball, its eyes squeezed shut, tiny chest heaving with fear.
+Dapper, sensing danger, folded itself into a ball, its eyes squeezed shut, tiny chest heaving with fear.

 Goldwynn tensed, her eyes flashing with anger.
 "Hey!
 Let 'em go!" she growled, her fists clenched at her sides.

-Porrkinn laughed, a cold, mirthless sound, as he circled her.
+Porkinn laughed, a cold, mirthless sound, as he circled her.
 "Or what?
 You wanna play?" he taunted, his grin parading across his face "You're no match for the Three Little Pigs, girl!"

-Goldwynn dodged Porky's swinging fist, her hair flying as she countered with a swift kick to his gut.
+Goldwynn dodged his swinging fist, her hair flying as she countered with a swift kick to his gut.
 Dapper somersaulted off a shelf, landing with a soft thud on Baconne 's shoulders, his tiny claws digging in.
 Baconne howled, bucking like a bronco, but the squirrel hung on wildly mauling him.

 Porkinn stumbled back, his eyes watering from Dapper's flurry of nips.
 Goldwyn seized the moment, grabbing a nearby wooden spoon and wielding it like a sword.